AdaCore/gnatstudio/docs/users_guide/extending.rst

   Package in the project file containing the attribute.
 Good practice suggests that one such package should be used for each tool.
-These packages provide namespaces so that attributes with the same name but for different tools don't conflict with each other.
+These packages provide namespaces so that attributes with the same name but for different tools do not conflict with each other.

 * :file:`name` (string, required)